 These challenges are often compounded by factors such as racism, economic inequality, and limited access to culturally competent mental health services.
 Therefore, collaborations between kNEWjoy and Packard Health on designing and delivering mental health resources that can be offered at Packard Health offices are crucial in addressing these disparities and promoting holistic well-being within the Black community.

-established an advisory board composed of Black men and boys from the Washtenaw County community who meet regularly to guide which mental health resources are most relevant for Black men and boys.
+kNEWjoy is excited to partner with Packard Health to develop mental health resources tailored specifically for Black men and boys in Washtenaw County.
+Together, we have established an advisory board composed of Black men and boys from the Washtenaw County community who meet regularly to guide which mental health resources are most relevant for Black men and boys.

 This collaborative effort ensures that the materials address Black men and boys' unique needs and perspectives, incorporating cultural sensitivity and relevance.
 Through this partnership, we are committed to bridging the gap in mental health support for this demographic, promoting wellness and resilience within the community.